The Banj Collective

 Afforestation in the Kumaon

 Nestled in the lap of the mighty Himalayas is Uttarakhand, a landscape of snow-capped mountains and flowing waterfalls.
-Here we have a unique opportunity to work with mountain community adaptation using high altitude afforestation.
-Van Panchayats or community forest bodies present us with collectives who can help us plant native Himalayan species as well as create linkages for non-timber forest products (NTFPs) from the region.
-Unlike traditional Gram Panchayats (Village Councils), Van Panchayats have exclusive rights over the management of forest resources within their jurisdiction, allowing local communities to participate in decision-making and benefit from the economic value of their forests.
+Here, we have a unique opportunity to work with mountain community adaptation using high-altitude afforestation.
+Van Panchayats or community forest bodies present us with collectives helping us plant native Himalayan species and create linkages for non-timber forest products (NTFPs).
+Unlike traditional Gram Panchayats (Village Councils), Van Panchayats have exclusive rights over managing forest resources within their jurisdiction, allowing local communities to participate in decision-making and benefit from the economic value of their cover.
 We leverage this network to plant and create product linkages at scale.

 Uttarakhand, India